ShrutiBhambhani/azsdk-docs/04-Continous-Assurance/Readme.md

 If you do provide **"*"** as an option, CA will automatically grow/shrink the resource group list as you add/delete resource groups in your subscription.

 #### What if I need to change the resource groups after a few weeks?
 That is easy!
-Just run the Update-AzSDKContinuousAssurance cmdlet with the new list of resource groups you would like monitored.
+Just run the Update-AzSKContinuousAssurance cmdlet with the new list of resource groups you would like monitored.

-#### Do I need to also setup AzSDK OMS solution?
+#### Do I need to also setup AzSK OMS solution?
 This part is not mandatory for CA itself to work.
-However, setting up the AzSDK OMS solution is recommended as it will help you get a richer view of continuous assurance for your subscription and resources as scanned by CA. Secondly, it will give you several out-of-box artefacts to assist with security monitoring for your service.
-For instance, you will start getting email alerts if any of the high or critical severity controls from AzSDK fail in your service.
+However, setting up the AzSK OMS solution is recommended as it will help you get a richer view of continuous assurance for your subscription and resources as scanned by CA. Secondly, it will give you several out-of-box artefacts to assist with security monitoring for your service.
+For instance, you will start getting email alerts if any of the high or critical severity controls from AzSK fail in your service.

 #### How much does it cost to setup Continuous Assurance alongwith OMS monitoring solution?
 Using the following ballpark calculations (and service costs as of Q1-FY18), we estimate that a Continuous Assurance setup along with an OMS workspace for monitoring will cost a little about $80/year for a typical subscription with about 30-40 resources of various types.

-The average cost of AzSDK CA and AzSDK OMS solution per Azure resources comes to about $2.7 per year.
+The average cost of AzSK CA and AzSK OMS solution per Azure resources comes to about $2.7 per year.
 (So, assuming that a typical app has about 30 resources, we get about $81/year for an application.)

 The main/dominant component of the cost is automation runtime (storage/OMS costs are negligible in comparison).